JoeTwizzle/GLGraphicsNext/README.md

 * ### No clunky old "bind" style OpenGL APIs are used.

 # Remarks
-This library requires support for OpenGL 4.5+.
+This library requires support for OpenGL 4.5+, or the Direct State Access extension.
+Any GPU built in the last 10+ years should be supported.

 This should include all dedicated GPUs and most integrated GPUs, with the notable exception of MacOS, as there OpenGL is considered 'deprecated' in favour of Metal.